-All statements and Education, Health and Care Plans (EHCP) will be reviewed at least annually with the parents/carers, the pupil and any external agency to consider whether any amendments need to be made to the description of the pupil's needs or to the special education provision specified in the plan.
-The annual review will focus on what the young person has achieved as well as on difficulties that need to be resolved.
+All statements and Education, Health and Care Plans (EHCP) will be reviewed at least annually with the parents/carers, the student and any external agency to consider whether any amendments need to be made to the description of the student's needs or to the special education provision specified in the plan.
+The annual review will focus on what the young person has achieved as well as difficulties that need to be resolved.

-Termly reviews will be held for those children identified as SEND Support.
-Parents/carers, the child and any outside agencies, where appropriate are invited to these.
+Termly reviews will be held for those students identified as requiring SEND Support.
+Parents/carers, the child and any outside agencies, where appropriate, are invited to these reviews.
 Some reviews are part of the Parent/Teacher evenings set throughout the academic year.